SanchezRo/image-processing-package/README.md

 # package_name
+image-processing-sanchez

 Description.
-The package package_name is used to:
+The package image-processing-sanchez is used to:
 	processing
 		-histogram matching
 		-structural similarity